QubesOS/qubes-doc/user/advanced-configuration/config-files.md

     fi
     ~~~

   will be executed with arguments `online vif12.0 vif 10.137.0.100` when starting `work`.
-Please note that in case of HVM, the vif type is `vif_ioemu`.
+Please note that in case of HVM, the script will be called twice - once with vif_type `vif`, then with vif_type `vif_ioemu` (and different interface names).
+As long as the ioemu interface exists, it should be preferred (up to the hook script).
+When VM decide to use PV interface (vif_type `vif`), the ioemu one will be unplugged.

 Note that scripts need to be executable (chmod +x) to be used.